Ubuntu One: Features

 Ubuntu One had a client application that ran on Ubuntu 9.04 and later, Windows XP or newer, and Mac OS X 10.6 and higher.
 Other Linux distributions not running GNOME were supported through a console client.
-The source code is available through launchpad and can easily be compiled for other Unix-like operating systems, such as FreeBSD.
+The source code is available through launchpad and can be compiled for other Unix-like operating systems, such as FreeBSD.
 There was an Ubuntu One music app for iOS devices.
 A free Ubuntu One account offered 5 GB of storage.

 The Ubuntu One service was similar to Microsoft OneDrive, iCloud, Dropbox, Google Play Music, Amazon Cloud Player.
 Its client code was written in Python.
 It used Twisted for its low-level networking and Protocol Buffers for protocol description.
 Data was synced over a custom protocol called "ubuntuone-storageprotocol", and stored on Amazon S3.

 Ubuntu One offered automatic upload of photos taken from Android mobile devices for immediate synchronization across computers; integration with Mozilla Thunderbird for contacts and with Tomboy for notes due to the access to the local CouchDB instance.
 It also had capabilities for purchasing DRM-free music while synchronizing them automatically with an Ubuntu One Account via the Ubuntu One Music Store (in partnership with 7digital).

 Ubuntu One published APIs for developers wishing to build applications with file and data synchronization or music streaming.

 An Ubuntu One account gave users access to the Canonical Store, Launchpad, Ubuntu One and other Ubuntu services; an Ubuntu One account allowed users to store files within the cloud, store their contacts details within the interface, access the Ubuntu One Music Store to buy music from and activate the Ubuntu Software Center.
 Other sites that support OpenID authorization also had support for Ubuntu One.